Shabana25/M2-2019/notebooks/assignments/assignment_1/README.md

 # Introduction

 In your first assignment in M2, you will replicate a well known network analysis, with different data and some twists.
-The data is to be found [HERE](https://github.com/SDS-AAU/M2-2019/tree/master/notebooks/assignments/assignment_1/data)
+The data is to be found [HERE](https://github.com/SDS-AAU/M2-2019/tree/master/notebooks/assignments/assignment_1/data) (Hint: You neet to download the `raw` data)
 # Data: What do I get?

 ## Background